The BMW E46 M3 CSL - what is it ?

 The intake manifold is carbon and it has alpha-N engine management.
-This means it does not use a Mass Air Flow (MAF) sensor but a Manifold Absolute Pressure (MAP) sensor) and it also uses ram air (like motorbikes or race cars), hence you see the hole im the bumper on the left side.
-This hole feeds air directly to the airbox.
+This means it does not use a Mass Air Flow (MAF) sensor but a Manifold Absolute Pressure (MAP) sensor) and it uses ram air (like motorbikes or race cars).

 6. The gearbox

-The CSL has BMW's sequential manual gearbox second generation (SMG II) which is found in the normal M3.
+The CSL has BMW's sequential manual gearbox second generation (SMG II) which is found in the normal M3 E46.

 It has very different software though and the gear changes are faster, downshifts feature rev matching (auto-blip) and it is the first production car with launch control - engineered by the BMW F1 engineers.